 Voting Systems Used

-As of 2020, most Illinois counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices or DRE voting machines with VVPAT paper records for accessibility.
+Most Illinois counties primarily use hand marked paper ballots and optical scanners in polling places, with ballot marking devices or DREs with VVPAT for accessibility.
 Two counties use DREs with VVPAT for all polling-place voters.
 For the most up to date information please visit Verified Voting’s Verifier.

 For an explanation on the types of voting equipment used, click here.